bitwarden/help/_articles/security/is-bitwarden-audited.md

 Bitwarden is GDPR compliant.
 We use applicable, approved information transfer mechanisms where required, such as EU Standard Contractual Clauses (SCCs), or the EU - U.S. Privacy Shield.

+Bitwarden uses Standard Contractual Clauses pursuant to Regulation (EU) 2016/679 of the European Parliament and the Council approved by European Commission Implementing Decision (EU) 2021/914 of 4 June 2021, as currently set out at https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj.

 ### CCPA

 Bitwarden is compliant with the California Consumer Privacy Act (CCPA).